AssetFetch/spec/spec.md

 - An endpoint for querying implementations of one specific asset

 The provider MAY implement, based on their needs:
-- A status endpoint
+- A session status endpoint
 - An endpoint for unlocking resources
+- An endpoint for loading previously withheld datablocks after the unlocking step

 The URI for the initialization endpoint is communicated by the provider to the user through external means (such as listing it on the provider's website).
 The URIs and parameters for all subsequent endpoints are not defined explicitly by the specification and are communicated from the provider to the client.
 This gives the provider great flexibility in how to structure its data and backend implementation.
-Providers with simple data formats, small collections and no need for authentication or asset unlocking are theoretically even able to pre-generate all responses and upload them as JSON files to a static web hosting service.
+Providers with simple data formats, small asset collections and no need for authentication or asset unlocking are theoretically even able to pre-generate all API responses and upload them as JSON files to a static web hosting service.

 ### The `meta` field
 All provider responses on all endpoints MUST carry the `meta` field to communicate key information about the current response.